 Electric Power Generation

 One of the main advantages that atomic reactors provide is that they can operate for long periods without interruption.
-In this way, they can provide a constant base power source to meet electrical demand.
+In this way, they can provide a constant base energy source to meet electrical demand.

-Nuclear reactors are also used for the production of radioisotopes used in medicine, research, and industrial applications.
+Nuclear reactors are also used for the production of radioisotopes used in medicine, research and industrial applications.

 Scientific and Technological Research